-The total consideration was £55.0 million and includes elements of cash, equity, deferred and contingent consideration.
-Of the total consideration, £30.9 million was paid in cash, which remains subject to post-closing adjustments on the cash, debt and working capital of Lexicon.
-Class A ordinary shares amounting to £11.5 million were issued to the Sellers in the form of equity consideration.
-In addition, £1.4 million of the purchase price will be held back for 24 months and be available to satisfy any warranty and indemnity claims and £11.2 million is payable upon the fulfillment of certain earn-out conditions related to revenue and EBITDA of Lexicon during the earn-out period.
+The acquisition was made pursuant to the terms of a share purchase agreement between Endava, Inc. and TLM Partners, Inc., dated August 3, 2023.
+The total consideration was £16.5 million and includes elements of cash, deferred and contingent consideration.
+Of the total consideration, £3.9 million was paid in cash at completion, which remains subject to post-closing adjustments on the cash, debt and working capital of TLM.
+In addition, £0.8 million of the purchase price will be held back for 24 months and be available to satisfy any warranty and indemnity claims and a mix of £11.8 million worth of cash and equity consideration is payable upon the fulfillment of certain earn-out conditions related to revenue and EBITDA of TLM during the earn-out period.
+The above values do not represent the fair values of the consideration elements transferred.
+Under the purchase agreement, there are other amounts of up to £14.9 million that are payable in future periods based on the continued service of certain employees.
+As these are based on continued service provided to the post-combination entity, they have been excluded from consideration and will instead be accounted for as ongoing remuneration under IFRS 2.